pymupdf/PyMuPDF/docs/tutorial.rst

 The :ref:`API<Xml>` allows creating DOMs completely from scratch, including desired styling information.
 It can also be used to modify or extend **provided** HTML: text can be deleted or replaced, or its styling can be changed.
 Text -- for example extracted from databases -- can also be added and fill template-like HTML documents.

+It is **not required** to provide syntactically complete HTML documents: snippets like `<b>Hello <i>World!</i></b>` are fully accepted, and many / most syntax errors are automatically corrected.

-After the story DOM is considered complete, it can be used to create a PDF document.
+After the HTML is considered complete, it can be used to create a PDF document.
 This happens via the new :ref:`DocumentWriter` class.
-During the output page creation, the programmer will provide a number of rectangles where the story should place its content.
+The programmer calls its methods to create a new empty page, and passes rectangles to the Story to fill them.

 The story in turn will return completion codes indicating whether or not more content is waiting to be written.
 Which part of the content will land in which rectangle or on which page is automatically determined by the story itself -- it cannot be influenced other than by providing the rectangles.